Operator-norm homogenisation estimates for the system of Maxwell equations on periodic singular structures: Estimates for the electric field and displacement

+where the solution $u^\varepsilon$ represents the magnetic field $H^\varepsilon.$ In order to study the above problem quantitatively (aiming eventually at the behaviour of original time-dependent system), we allow the parameter $\lambda$ to take any complex values in the complement of the negative half-line, and as our estimates are valid uniformly in any compact subset as long as they are established for one specific value of $\lambda,$ we set $\lambda=1$ to obtain the equation (\ref{curleq_u}).
+This new resolvent formulation corresponds to the following analogue of (\ref{Max_system}) ``away from the spectrum'':

+In our discussion of (\ref{Max_system1}), we continue referring to $E^\varepsilon,$ $H^\varepsilon$ as the electric and magnetic field, in line with the existing literature on the subject of norm-resolvent estimates in homogenisation, see for example \cite{BS07}.

-As discussed in the introduction, Theorem \ref{main_thm} concerns the Maxwell system in the non-magnetic case and without external currents, written in terms of the magnetic field.
-The magnetic permeability is set to unity.
-Hence the estimate \eqref{corollary_estimate} holds for magnetic field $H_\varepsilon$ and magnetic induction $B_\varepsilon$ (which coincide in this setting).
-To complete the problem we want to find estimates for the electric field $E_\varepsilon$ and the electric displacement $D_\varepsilon$ such that
+In view of the above discussion, the estimate \eqref{corollary_estimate} holds for the magnetic field $H^\varepsilon$ and magnetic induction $B^\varepsilon$ (which coincide in the context of the formulation (\ref{nondim})).
+We complete the analysis by establishing an operator-norm estimate for the electric displacement $D^\varepsilon=A(\cdot/\varepsilon)^{-1}E^\varepsilon.$

-where the matrix $A$ is the inverse of the dielectric permittivity.
-In order to obtain these estimates, we write the main equation \eqref{curleq_u} as the Maxwell system